CardiacModelling/ionBench/ionbench/utils/README.md

 The file [autodiff.py](../../ionbench/utils/autodiff.py) contains an edited copy of the Markov model steady state calculation that uses MyGrad instead of numpy.

 Checks in the `set_steady_state()` function ensures that the steady state calculations are accurate to the current myokit implementation.
+If they are different, an error is thrown, and if myokit detects an issue (like an unstable steady state), then the simulation uses fixed initial states instead (those defined in the *.mmt* files) with all ion channels fully closed.

 This file also contains a linear system solver (`linalg_solve()`)that allows MyGrad autodiff to be used.